FormidableLabs/gui4comby/README.md

 - [ ] App Event Log: History of time, action, success or failure messages
 -
 - [ ] Bug: Too many tabs pushes new tab buttons off the screen

+## Todo Edge Cases
+### Edge Case: comby/comby image not available locally, and not signed into docker
+Results in Error: toomanyrequests: You have reached your pull rate limit App should suggest to user they should sign into docker desktop (osx) or (nix/win solution)